 We are looking for clear, readable essays which describe the Nazi-Soviet Pact including the events that led up to it; the actual signing of the pact; the invasions that immediately followed and the other consequences.

-In addition to this, we want to hear your own perceptions and observations about the pact and what it meant for those who made the pact or were affected by it.
+In addition to this, we want to hear your own perceptions and observations about the pact and what it meant for those who were made the pact or were affected by it.

 There is no requirement to reference sources, but we recommend including five to ten endnotes, particularly if you refer to a lesser-known fact or advance a controversial line of argument.